 In order to achieve the Higher Standard at the end of Key Stage 2, a pupil must have a high scaled score in reading and high scaled score in mathematics; and have been teacher assessed in writing as ‘working at a greater depth’.
 A high scaled score refers to scores of 110 and over.

-Allington Primary School’s KS2 outcomes for 2016 are detailed below, alongside the national average for comparison.
+Allington Primary School’s KS2 outcomes for 2023 are detailed below, alongside the national average (where available) for comparison.

 Children achieving expected standard or above